 If you're worried, it's important to get help right away.
-Our trained counsellors can provide help or advice over the phone on 0808 800 5000.
+Our trained Helpline counsellors can provide help or advice over the phone at 0808 800 5000.
 Children and young people under 19 can also get support from Childline online or over the phone, 24 hours a day.

-However a child or young person is feeling, remind them that they're not alone and there are ways to cope and feel better.
+However a child or young person feels, remind them that they're not alone and there are ways to cope and feel better.
 Childline also has online advice and tips for young people on coping with suicidal feelings that they can use right now.